What to know about the tax-exempt application process for charities

 Documents available to the public A charitable organization must make certain documents available to the public.
 These include its approved application for recognition of exemption with all supporting documents and its last three annual information returns.

-Requests for documents The organization must provide copies of these documents upon request.
+The organization must provide copies of these documents upon request.
 Organizations that fail to comply may face penalties.